amooma/rails-4.2-book/chapter03-first-steps-with-rails.md

 >
 > The other lines tell us that a bunch of CSS and JavaScript files are
 > compiled and than delivered.
 In production mode these would be
-> precompiled and delivered as one CSS and one JavaScript
+> precompiled and delivered by the asset pipeline as one CSS and one
+> JavaScript file.

 Now we just need to find the controller.
 Good thing you bought this book. ;-) All controllers are in the directory `app/controllers`, and